Tshayka/Bulls-and-Cows-game/README.md

 # Bulls and Cows - Readme

 Bulls and Cows is simple game written in C++.
-The mail goal is to guess hidden word (isograme).
+The main goal is to guess hidden word (isograme).

                             .-.